timhae/reconya/CONTRIBUTING.md

-# Contributing to Reconya AI Go
+# Contributing to Reconya Go

-Thank you for your interest in contributing to Reconya AI Go!
+Thank you for your interest in contributing to Reconya!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct